tailorv/photogalleriya/README.md

 # As a user of the application I should be able to:

-* Sign in to the application to start using.
 * Upload my pictures to the application.
 * See my profile with all my pictures.
 * Follow other users and see their pictures on my timeline.